wp-plugins/woocommerce-multilingual/readme.txt

 = Features =

-* Lets you translate products, variations and categories
+* Lets you translate products, attributes and categories
 * Keeps the same language through the checkout process
 * Sends emails to clients and admins in their selected language
 * Allows inventory tracking without breaking products into languages